top of page

 The time has come to go a little off the beaten path.
 This cozy little theater’s hidden down an alley just east of downtown’s Malaprop Bookstore, marked by a circular orange sign that reads, appropriately: “Stage.”

 But don’t let its humble exterior fool you.
-The North Carolina Stage Company is one of the very best theaters in Asheville for live performances, sitting you down just yards away from the action, propelled by local actors absolutely committed to their craft.
+The North Carolina Stage Company is one of the very best theaters in Asheville for live performances, sitting you down just feet away from the action, propelled by local actors truly committed to their craft.
+It’s an intimate setting for sure.
+You could reach out and touch the characters, if only the ushers wouldn’t throw you out in response.

 Anyways, whereas the Wortham Center goes big and bold, hosting acts from around the world, the North Carolina Stage Company is a great place to get in touch with Asheville’s homebrewed arts.
 It’ll be a night to remember, for sure.

 Hot Tip: Make a stop at the Chocolate Fetish one street to the west to pick up some delectable local sweets, preferably after the show, so that your fellow audience members don’t give you sour looks as you crunch on malted milk balls.
-Again, not that this has happened to me.
+Not that this has happened to me.

-Best theaters in Asheville - film projector
+Asheville Cottages - Best theaters in Asheville - film projector

 Image from Unsplash